DATA CONTROLLER INFORMATION

 SHARING YOUR PERSONAL DATA

-Your personal data will be treated as strictly confidential and will only be shared with employees of Service Providers that provide us with IT and system administration services.
+Your personal data will be treated as strictly confidential and will only be shared with Service Providers that provide us with IT and system administration services.

 In such cases, these companies must abide by our data privacy and security requirements and are not allowed to use personal data they receive from us for any other purpose.